ZarTaen/DU_Analog_Inputs/README.md

 # DU_Analog_Inputs (WIP)
 ## Intro
 This is a small rust tool that allows sending **several** analog inputs to the game Dual Universe by encoding them into relative mouse movements.
 For Usage, at least read the "How to use this".
-If you want to know how it works and possibly improve it, see "How does the input get into the game?"
+If you want to know how it works and possibly improve it, see "How does the input get into the game?".
+For any questions, feel free to hit me up on Discord via PM (ZarTaen#6409) or via the OSIN Discord Server https://discord.gg/B5fVQ7YKNM

 ## Working
 - Xbox Gamepad all Analog Axis